staceykaitlin/ClassicArcadeGame/README.md

 # Classic Arcade Game Clone Project
 A project for the Udacity Front End Developer Nanodegree, developed using HTML, CSS and Javascript.

+## How to run the game

+- Download the GitHub zip file or clone the repository onto your local computer
+- Open the index.html file in your browser window

 ## How to play
 Using the arrow keys on your keyboard, move from the grass to the water while avoiding enemies.